skoolkid/skoolkit/sphinx/source/commands.rst

     --audio               Show audio delays.
     --depth DEPTH         Simplify audio delays to this depth (default: 2).
     --dump FILE           Dump RAM to this file after execution.
-    -e ADDR, --end ADDR   End execution at this address.
     --max-operations MAX  Maximum number of instructions to execute.
     --max-tstates MAX     Maximum number of T-states to run for.
     -o ADDR, --org ADDR   Specify the origin address of a binary (raw memory)